obi1kenobi/cargo-semver-checks/CONTRIBUTING.md

 For example, if implementing a lint that uses information about attributes, find other lints that check attribute information and use them as guides as you write your lint.

-Make sure to check the ["Development Environment"](#development-environment) section, especially if you are using Mac or Windows.
+Make sure to check the ["Development Environment"](#development-environment) section, especially if you are using Windows.

 The ["Adding a new lint"](#adding-a-new-lint) section of this document has a walkthrough for defining and testing new lints.